cdktf/cdktf-provider-launchdarkly/docs/environment.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

-Whether changes can be applied as long as minNumApprovals is met, regardless of whether any reviewers have declined a request.
+Set to `true` if changes can be applied as long as the `min_num_approvals` is met, regardless of whether any reviewers have declined a request.

-Defaults to true
+Defaults to `true`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/environment#can_apply_declined_changes Environment#can_apply_declined_changes}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/environment#can_apply_declined_changes Environment#can_apply_declined_changes}

 ---